rorutza/Blog/ICMP Type 3 Code 4 and TCP Window Zero.md

 If you see many ICMP Type 3 Code 4 denied by the firewalls, it means that on the path there is a link with a lower MTU and users have problems with high volume transfer.

-The solution to this problem and many other weird TCP/IP behaviours, is to allow ICMP Type 3 even on the boarder.
+The solution to this problem and many other weird TCP/IP behaviours, is to **allow ICMP Type 3 even on the perimeter**.
 In the end, the important part in ICMP is the **C** and is not just the _ping_ protocol, it’s a very useful Control mechanism.

 Cisco’s [ASA configuration guide](https://www.cisco.com/c/en/us/td/docs/security/asa/asa84/configuration/guide/asa_84_cli_config/access_management.html#wp1268102) also recommends allowing ICMP Type 3: